Income Tax Calculator India (FY 2024–25 to FY 2026–27)

 How this calculator computes your tax (quick steps)

-- Compute ordinary income (India gross + other ordinary + optional foreign income if included).
+- Compute ordinary income (India gross + other + optional foreign if included).

 - Apply standard deduction (salaried only).